mac671355-5/VexOrion/Documentation.md

-# 🌌 Orion Library Documentation
+# 🌌 Orion Library - Premium Documentation

-Orion is a modern, high-performance UI library for Roblox with integrated Lucide icons, a robust configuration system, and a flexible theme engine.
+Orion is a powerful, modern UI library for Roblox, enhanced with WindUI-inspired features.
+It offers high performance, Lucide icons, a flexible theme engine, and a robust configuration system.

 ---